Introduction

 - Optimize Spark configurations, such as executor memory and parallelism settings, based on your specific use case.

-- Monitor Spark application metrics using Amazon CloudWatch and the AWS Glue console to identify performance bottlenecks and optimize accordingly.
+- Identify performance bottlenecks by monitoring Spark application metrics using Amazon CloudWatch and the AWS Glue console and then optimize accordingly.

 Encrypting sensitive data in the AWS Glue Data Catalog is crucial for maintaining data security and compliance.
 To enable encryption: